Risheit/cscd58-load-balancer/README.md

   -m MIN, --min MIN     Specify in seconds the minimum time the server can take to respond.
 ```

 Identical to our standard webserver with one key difference.
-The random webserver takes in a minimum and maximum delay, and responds with a delay in [`min`, `max`] chosen randomly and uniformly.
+The random webserver takes in a minimum and maximum delay, and responds with a random delay chosen uniformly within the range [`min`, `max`].

 ### Basic Load Balancer (`basic_loadbalancer.py`)
 ```